ubernion/applied_ai_takehome/README.md

 The hand-in can be a webapp, CLI, whatever - any medium works.
 The conversation should keep going even if the user never participates (it's like a radio show!).

+## Example

+**Host**: Alright, welcome back to Tech Talk Radio!
+We're discussing OpenAI's latest moves and, uh, honestly I'm not sure what to make of their new strategy.
+Sarah, what's your take on this?

+**Guest (Sarah)**: Yeah, so like, I think they're trying to balance the whole safety thing with actually shipping products.
+It's this weird tightrope walk where they want to be responsible but also stay competitive.
+And honestly?
+I think they're doing an okay job at it, even if people are critical.

+**Host**: That's a fair point.
+Mike, you've been pretty vocal about the industry lately.
+What do you think?

+**Guest (Mike)**: Thanks for asking!
+So I actually think both OpenAI and Anthropic are kinda missing the bigger picture here.
+Everyone's focused on safety and capabilities, but the real bottleneck is compute costs.
+Like, it doesn't matter how safe or capable your model is if nobody can afford to run it at scale.

+**User**: [requests to speak]

+**Host**: Oh perfect timing!
+We have a listener who wants to chime in.
+Go ahead, you've got the floor!

+**User**: I actually work in AI and I think Mike's onto something, but it's not just compute costs.
+It's also about accessibility.
+These models are great but they're still too complex for regular developers to integrate properly.

+**Host**: That's a really good point!
+Thanks for sharing that.
+Sarah, does that connect with what you were saying earlier?

+**Guest (Sarah)**: Totally!
+It's like, we're building these Ferrari engines but most people just need a reliable Honda, you know?

+**Host**: I love that analogy.
+Speaking of tech in everyday life, did anyone catch that new sci-fi movie "The Algorithm"?
+It's basically about AGI taking over but... well, Mike, you saw it right?

+**Guest (Mike)**: Oh man, don't get me started!
+Like, they really thought AGI would communicate through interpretive dance?
+Come on...